HotCakeX/Harden-Windows-Security/README.md

   - 🔻#TopSecurity🔺 behavior: Automatically deny all UAC prompts on Standard accounts. __Highly recommended to be used on sensitive critical machines.__ Only use Standard account for regular everyday tasks, and if you want to perform administrative tasks such as intalling a program system-wide or changing system settings, completely log out of the Standard account and log into an Administrator account, perform the tasks, then completely log out and log back into the Standard account to continue your work.
 No [fast user switching](https://learn.microsoft.com/en-us/windows/win32/shell/fast-user-switching) and ___absolutely no UAC on Standard accounts.___

 - 🟩 🔻#TopSecurity🔺Hides the entry points for [Fast User Switching](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-csp-windowslogon).

+- 🔶 __(Requires additional confirmation to run):__ [Asks for a strong password for the built-in Administrator account and then enables it.](https://github.com/HotCakeX/Harden-Windows-Security/discussions/30#discussioncomment-5627737)

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>